 What this boils down to is that sites have precious little time to make a positive impression.
 By showing each visitor personalized content, marketers can cut through the noise and get people to actually pay attention.

 By delivering personalized content, flows, and CTAs, your visitors can sort themselves into categories.
 This makes follow up easier and more efficient.
 For instance, look at how Humboldt County’s stunningly beautiful visitor site quickly sorts people based on interest.
 Once they give you that information, it’s so much easier to provide consumers services that they actually want to buy.

-Personalization can also be used to funnel out less valuable leads.
-Or alternatively, as was the case with Visitor A in the Amazon example, you can direct them to parts of your site that are more self service and passive.
+Content personalization can also be used to funnel out less valuable leads.
+Or alternatively, as was the case with Visitor A in the Amazon example, you can direct them to parts of your site that are more self-service and passive.

 Personalization reduces acquisition costs as much as 50%, lifts revenues by 5-15%, and increases the efficiency of marketing spend by 10-30%.

 Consumers Have Come to Expect It